cloudymoma/dataproc-metastore/readme.md

 ### Dataproc managed metastore

-for all scripts, you will need to update the `project id`, 'region` etc. all these information/parameters according to your environment.
+for all scripts, you will need to update the `project id`, `region` etc. all these information/parameters according to your environment.

 `make meta` - create the managed metastore